 When making paper logs for fuel from newspapers, don't bother purchasing a commercial machine.
 In my experience they don't work very well.
-(I gave mine away!)
-All I do now, is:
+I gave mine away!
+All I do now is this.

-To make handmade fireplace logs, all you need is a large amount of newspaper, a wooden dowel (or a metal rod, shower curtain rod or closet rod) about 3/4-1+ inch diameter, a few drops of dish soap and some water.
+To make handmade fireplace logs, all you need is a large amount of newspaper, a wooden dowel, a few drops of dish soap and some water.

 I have been looking for a way to convert junk mail, paper, cardboard, etc. into fuel for my open fire.
 Having discovered the "paper log / brick makers" on ebay and through other searches and finding them too expensive for my meager income, I wonder if there is an effective way to do this by hand.

 I take my junk mail/catologs/etc and roll it into a very tight roll and stick it in an empty toilet paper or paper towel roll to hold it in place.